Michigan St suspends 4 players for tunnel melee at Michigan

 “The initial student-athlete suspensions will remain in place until the investigations are completed," Tucker said.
 “The health and safety of our student-athletes, coaches, personnel, and the Spartan community remain our priority.
 You have my promise that we are committed to fairness, transparency and accountability, and that we will continue to take appropriate action in this matter."

-Earlier in the day, Michigan State President President Samuel Stanley publicly apologized for the “violent” skirmish.
+Earlier in the day, Michigan State President Samuel Stanley publicly apologized for the “violent” skirmish.

 “I’m extremely saddened by this incident and the unacceptable behavior depicted by members of our football program,” Stanley said in a statement.
 “On behalf of Michigan State University, my heartfelt apology to the University of Michigan and the student athletes who were injured.